CS:GO Beginner’s Guide

 You’ll also want to employ a technique called ‘counter-strafing’ (explained in this video).
-Say you’re strafing left by holding D and you encounter an enemy.
+Say you’re strafing right by holding D and you encounter an enemy.
 You could let go of D and wait for the game to bring you to a stop, but it’s faster to let go of D and very rapidly tap A. This’ll get you to stop faster, and this fraction of a second can definitely win you gunfights.

 Tip: don’t get discouraged if you get killed often in Deathmatch.
 People of all ranks play these modes (this goes for both Valve and community DM servers) so you can’t reasonably expect to top the scoreboard against seasoned players.
 Don’t try to win, just use it as a learning experience.